|Reading Room Policies||Gifts and Donations|

 Please be aware that, because of our small staff and limited resources, we cannot provide in-depth research services to off-site patrons.
 We are not able to assist with certain types of queries which would either involve extensive research or fall outside our scope.
 Types of queries we cannot assist you with include:

 - Genealogical queries, unless they concern Thomas Jefferson's immediate ancestors or descendants.
 For example, if you suspect you are a descendant of one of Thomas Jefferson's workmen, we cannot assist you in tracing your ancestry; however, we may be able to provide information on Jefferson's family, friends, slaves, or employees.

 - Image research for books and other publications.
-If you know that the Thomas Jefferson Foundation owns an object or image which you would like to reproduce in a publication, you will need to contact our Public Affairs office.
-For more information, see Guidelines for Photographic Reproduction.
+If you know that the Thomas Jefferson Foundation owns an object or image which you would like to reproduce in a publication, you will need to contact our Marketing and Communications office.
+For more information, see their page on Digital Image Requests and Policies.

 - Research for school assignments and projects.
 We are happy to refer students to appropriate sources, but we will not answer questions or perform research that is part of a student's assignment.